 Strong evidence and good client experience can point in the same direction: less time lost to chasing documents and re-keying facts usually means clearer, more contemporaneous records.
 The risk is the opposite—scattered email threads, duplicate PDFs and ad hoc spreadsheets—that make it hard to show what was true at the time of advice.

 Automating reminders, structured document collection and consistent case timelines does not replace judgment; it reduces friction so advisers can spend capacity on advice quality and outcomes, not purely on reconstruction after the fact.
+For guidance on identifying and recording clients in vulnerable circumstances — a specific area of Consumer Duty focus — see our practical guide for UK mortgage advisers.

 Cleera is practice-management software: case pipeline, client portal, document workflows, e-signatures and a structured, timestamped history of activity on a case.
 Many firms use tools like that so they are not relying on informal channels when they need to demonstrate what happened, when, and on what basis.